7 reasons why TSA PreCheck may not show on your boarding pass (And what to do about it)

 You cannot use the TSA PreCheck lane if your boarding pass doesn’t say TSA Pre.
 Even if you have proof of membership (like a Global Entry card), you can’t just walk through the TSA PreCheck lane and flash your credentials at the security officer.

-Non-participating airlines are dwindling, so this shouldn’t be too much of a concern.
+Non-participating airlines are dwindling, however, so this shouldn’t be too much of a concern.

-Second: If you book a flight from a non-participating airline on a participating airline, you may not qualify for TSA PreCheck.
+Second, if you book a flight from a non-participating airline on a participating airline, you may not qualify for TSA PreCheck.
+Here’s a real-life example:

 There seems to be some correlation between randomly not being issued TSA PreCheck and traveling with an infant.
 For some reason that may occasionally disqualify you.
-Meghan has found this to be true when traveling with her adorable little daughter.
+When Meghan’s adorable little daughter was an infant, she found this to be true a handful of times.

 TSA PreCheck lanes aren’t open 24/7.
 They open and close at different times depending on the airport.